codeandwork/courses/courses/common/designPatterns.md

 ##Strategy Pattern
 * <b>Motivation</b>
-  * Support to more than one algorithm required in many situations:
+  * Support for more than one algorithm required in many situations:
     * Clients do not want to be dependent on a supplied default algorithm
     * Suitability of an algorithm may change based on the context (input, platform, ...)
     * Integrating new algorithms should be easy (without modifying existing code, if possible)